panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#4.md

 **Things to do next week**

-* Write the ode to extract data for above functions.
+* Write the code to provide above functionalities.
-* Hooks the code with OpenLayers.
+* Implement OpenLayers hooks for code.

 **Reference Modules/Files** -